 Proof of vaccination

-Anyone requesting a religious or medical exception to the flu vaccine must submit their request to the VMS by Nov.
-9. It may take up to two weeks for your exception request to be reviewed.
+Anyone requesting a religious or medical exception to the flu vaccine was required to submit their request to the VMS by Oct.
+31, 2022.
+That deadline has now passed.
 More information on policies and exceptions can be found on the Johns Hopkins Medicine website.

 Note that the mandate outlined in this message does not apply to JHU employees who are 100% remote—that is, those who never visit any Johns Hopkins facility or conduct business in any public setting on Johns Hopkins’ behalf.